voku/simple-mysqli/README.md

 ###Using the Result-Class

-After executing a `SELECT` query you receive a `OBJ_mysql_result` object that will help you manipulate the resultant data. there are diferent ways of accesing this data, check the examples bellow:
+After executing a `SELECT` query you receive a `Result` object that will help you manipulate the resultant data. there are diferent ways of accesing this data, check the examples bellow:

 ####Fetching all data